Ibracon/Design-Agency-simple-website/README.md

 # Design
 Figma Designs

-This is a landing page for an online Food and Beverage Store.
+This is a simple website, designed using figma.